-The membership of FORATOM is made up of 15 national nuclear associations – active across Europe – and the companies that they represent, and 3 Corporate Members, Fermi Energia (Estonia), CEZ (Czech Republic) and PGE EJ1 (Poland).
-Nearly 3,000 firms are represented, from Europe’s (and the world’s) largest nuclear utilities and nuclear fuel cycle companies, to other undertakings engaged in the transport
+The membership of nucleareurope is made up of 17 national nuclear associations – active across Europe – and the companies that they represent, and 24 Corporate Members.
+Nearly 3,000 firms are represented, from Europe’s (and the world’s) largest nuclear utilities and nuclear fuel cycle companies, to other undertakings engaged in the transport of nuclear materials and the management of radioactive waste:

 - Europe’s (and the world’s) largest nuclear utilities